 The Company and its subsidiaries use financial instruments designated as fair value hedges to hedge their exposure to interest rate risk and foreign currency exchange risk.
-The Company and its subsidiaries designate foreign currency swap agreements and foreign exchange contracts to minimize foreign currency exposures on lease receivables, loan receivables, borrowings and others, denominated in foreign currency.
+The Company and its subsidiaries designate foreign currency swap agreements and foreign exchange contracts to minimize foreign currency exposures on lease receivables, loan receivables, borrowings and others denominated in foreign currency.
 The Company and its subsidiaries designate interest rate swap to hedge interest rate exposure of the fair values of loan receivables.
 The Company and certain overseas subsidiaries, which issued medium-term notes or bonds with fixed interest rates, use interest rate swap agreements to hedge interest rate exposure of the fair values of these medium-term notes or bonds.
 In cases where the medium-term notes were denominated in other than the subsidiaries' local currencies, foreign currency swap agreements are used to hedge foreign exchange rate exposure.
 A certain overseas subsidiary uses foreign currency long-term-debt to hedge foreign exchange rate exposure from unrecognized firm commitment.
-For fiscal 2015, 2016 and 2017, net gains of ¥21 million, net gains of ¥1 million and net losses of ¥2 million, respectively of hedge ineffectiveness associated with instruments designated as fair value hedges were recorded in earnings.
+For fiscal 2016 and fiscal 2017, net gains of ¥1 million and net losses of ¥2 million, respectively, of hedge ineffectiveness associated with instruments designated as fair value hedges were recorded in earnings.
+For fiscal 2018, there were no gains or losses of hedge ineffectiveness associated with instruments designated as fair value hedges.